plone/documentation/manage/deploying/performance/tips.rst

 This specifies how many requests one ZEO front-end client (ZServer) can handle.

-The default set by buildout default is 2.
+buildout sets the default to 2.

 Adjust it::